rachelbuchta/tic-tac-toe/README.md

  Special thanks to [Scott Schipke](https://github.com/sschipke), John Adams, [Cooper Terrones](https://github.com/coopterrones) our 2010 FE Cohort instructors and peers.

+ ## Future Iterations

+ Currently, there are no planned additions to this tic-tac-toe game.

+ If I did, I would add a feature to play against the computer and add the winning boards to the respective player.
+It would also be cool to have and animation    that shot a shooting star across the board when a player has won.

  ## Features

  ### User Functionality